KxSystems/docs/CONTRIBUTING/spelling.md

 Thus, _Kernigan & Ritchie_ and _Proctor & Gamble_, but _authentication and access control_.

-**Exception** Where an ampersand is part of a label on a UI control, reproduce it faithfully.
+**Exception**: Where an ampersand is part of a label on a UI control, reproduce it faithfully.